Notes View in PowerPoint is often ignored

 The human brain is at its most effective when it processes information simultaneously through both verbal and visual learning so for a truly memorable presentation use diagrams, photos, flow charts, illustrations – any kind of image that will support your slide’s message while you speak.

-The old adage ‘less is more’ could definitely be applied to the use of PowerPoint animation.
+Our first animation tip is to remember the adage ‘less is more’.
 Using a lot of different animations can distract from your overall message and make your presentation looks amateurish and messy.
-Used well, and this can mean adding some complex animations (and triggers, more on those later), it can draw attention to your key points, look really nifty and leave a lasting impression on your audience.
+However, when animation is used well, it can draw attention to your key points, engage your audience, look really nifty and leave a lasting impression.

 Before you begin

-Before you start adding animations it is best to make sure the content of your presentation is finalised.
-Once animation is added it becomes harder to make changes.
-A useful tip is to add text directly to shapes where possible instead of adding textboxes on top of shapes – this makes animation easier as you are working with shapes and not groups.
+Before you start adding animations make sure the content of your presentation is finalised.
+No more editing or changing content – or you’ll be creating even more work for yourself if you have to alter animations.
+Once animation is added it becomes slower to make changes.
+A useful tip for basic animation is to add text directly inside shapes instead of putting textboxes on top of shapes – this makes animation easier as you are working with single shapes and not groups.

-If you are adding a lot of animations to a slide, go the Selection Pane (on the Home tab, go to the far right and click on the Select dropdown menu, click on Selection Pane) and rename the objects you are going to animate (these names will then also appear on the shapes in the Animation Pane) – this will make it easier to animate in sequence and a lot easier for anyone else who works on the presentation later to see what’s going on behind the scenes.
+If you are adding a lot of animations to a slide, we recommend renaming objects using the Selection Pane (on the Home tab, go to the far right and click on the Select dropdown menu, click on Selection Pane).
+Renaming the objects you are going to animate (these names will then also appear on the shapes in the Animation Pane) – makes it easier to animate a complicated sequence and also makes it a lot easier for anyone else who works on the presentation later to see what’s going on behind the scenes.

 Which animations look good?